queilawithaQ/documentation/_general/integrations/honeycomb.md

 ---
-title: Using Honeycomb For Logging And Event Tracking With Codeship Pro
+title: Using Honeycomb For Logging And Event Tracking With CodeShip Pro
 shortTitle: Logging And Event Tracking With Honeycomb
 menus:
   general/integrations: